Briefing

 - Hierarchical compression: Recent data is detailed; old data is summarised

-Worth a caveat here: OpenHuman's docs confirm the hierarchical summary trees and on-device embeddings, but the BM25 and graph-traversal mechanisms are this article's characterisation rather than documented features.
+Worth a caveat here: OpenHuman's docs confirm the hierarchical summary trees and on-device embeddings (opens in a new tab), but the BM25 and graph-traversal mechanisms are this article's characterisation rather than documented features.
 The Memory Trees format itself is an Obsidian-style Markdown wiki: human-readable, version-controllable, and portable.
 You own your data.
 It lives on your machine, not in someone else's cloud.

 Layer 4: Retrieval